Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Q4.
 Can a casual taxable person opt for payment under a composition scheme?

 Ans.
 No, a registered casual taxable person does not have the option to pay taxes.
-They have to discharge tax liability at normal applicable rates only.
+Instead, they must discharge their tax liability at the normal applicable rates only.

 Q5.
 Is a casual taxable person eligible for a full input tax credit?

 Ans.
-Yes, a casual taxpayer can claim the input tax credit on inward taxable supplies received subject to fulfilment of conditions like receipt of goods/services, tax invoice availability, payment of tax to the government, etc., as prescribed for normal taxpayers.
+Yes, a casual taxpayer can, indeed, claim the input tax credit on inward taxable supplies received, provided they fulfill certain conditions.
+For example, these conditions include the receipt of goods/services, availability of tax invoices, and payment of tax to the government, among others, as prescribed for normal taxpayers.

 Q6.
 What statements/returns must be filed by a casual taxpayer under GST?